Would you blow the whistle?Take our Quiz

 Liability can arise in circumstances ranging from a reckless disregard of legal requirements for compliance programs and sound business practices to willful blindness in the face of information that suggests probable money laundering.

-Penalties for AML violations can be substantial.
+Penalties for AML and sanctions violations can be substantial.
 Per-violation penalties add up quickly, and enforcement agencies can also impose additional civil monetary penalties.
 You can review money laundering enforcement actions below.

-Money launderers and other financial criminals are quick to exploit AML failings.
-With much on the line for both the criminals and the financial institutions, AML violations can be difficult to detect.
-Knowledgeable whistleblowers with information about AML failings play a critical role in alerting regulatory agencies to fraudulent schemes that are otherwise difficult to detect.
+Money launderers and other financial criminals are quick to exploit AML failings, and kleptocrats from around the world use U.S. institutions to safeguard their funds.
+With much on the line for both the criminals and the financial institutions, AML and sanctions violations can be difficult to detect.
+Knowledgeable whistleblowers with information about AML failings and sanctions violations play a critical role in alerting regulatory agencies to fraudulent schemes that are otherwise difficult to detect.
 Individuals who have worked inside the organizations engaged in or enabling the wrongdoing are able to provide FinCEN and other regulators with a roadmap to fraud.

 In addition, other whistleblower reward programs may be available.
 For example, if the target is regulated by the SEC, then a whistleblower may submit a claim under the SEC Whistleblower Reward Program.
 Similarly, if the target is regulated by the CFTC, a whistleblower may submit a tip under the CFTC Whistleblower Reward Program.
 Whistleblowers can submit tips to multiple programs.

 Money laundering schemes are numerous, money launderers are endlessly creative, and AML laws are complex and evolving.
 Whistleblowers play a critical role in maintaining the integrity of our financial system and preventing fraud.
-The whistleblower attorneys of Constantine Cannon understand the complicated, constantly changing landscape of AML regulation and whistleblower laws.
+The whistleblower attorneys of Constantine Cannon understand the complicated, constantly changing landscape of AML regulation, sanctions rules, and whistleblower laws.

 If you would like more information or would like to speak to a member of Constantine Cannon’s whistleblower lawyer team, please contact us for a confidential consultation.